Fire Drills – Teach Your Kids a Skill They Can Take with Them for Life

 - Once you get out, stay out!
 Never go back into a burning building under any circumstances.

 - Practice what you learned twice a year with the whole family.
 Make the fire drill as realistic as possible, and practice exiting through all escape routes.

 - At the start of a fire drill, activate the smoke alarm, and make sure kids know they should evacuate the home when they hear this sound.

 - Rehearse during the day until children have mastered the evacuation procedures.
 Ensure children know they should stay in the room if there’s heat and smoke beyond the door.
 Pretend there’s smoke, and practice going under it and reaching the safest exit as quickly as possible.

 - If your home has two stories, everyone in the family must be able to escape from the second floor, too.
 Place escape ladders in or near windows for additional escape routes.
 Practice escaping through the ladders at every window.

 - Practice at night, too, but tell children you will be performing a fire drill before they go to bed.
 Most kids sleep very deeply, so the sound of the smoke alarms might not wake them up.
 Make sure someone is assigned to wake up children at night in case of a fire.

 - To ensure you and your family are getting better at escaping a fire, try to get out of the house in under 3 minutes during your fire drill.
 Include extra challenges, so you will know how to escape the fire in more difficult situations.

 Learn more about how a home fire spreads from a single room to the whole house in this article.
-For professional fire damage restoration services, contact your local PuroClean office.
+For professional fire, water, and mold restoration services, contact your local PuroClean office.